deutschebank/fluxnova-docs-manual/content/reference/dmn/decision-table/output.md

 # Output Id

 The output id is a unique identifier of the decision table output.
-It is used by Flowave to reference the output in the history of evaluated decisions.
-Therefore, it is required by the Flowave DMN engine.
+It is used by Fluxnova to reference the output in the history of evaluated decisions.
+Therefore, it is required by the Fluxnova DMN engine.
 It is set as the `id` attribute of the `output` XML element.

 ```xml